Psychology - Bachelor of Science (BSc)

 1. Introduction / Methods / Diagnostics

 This module offers a fundamental and comprehensive introduction into Psychology and its various research methods.
 It also teaches the theory of science on which the approach in Psychology is based as well as methodological competences for empirical-psychological research and professional practice.
+Furthermore the students are required to collect a certain amount of hours as test person.

 The applied subjects are divided into three areas: